joolstorrentecalo/gitlab-foss/doc/ci/jobs/job_artifacts.md

 ### With an expiry

-The [`expire_in`](../yaml/index.md#artifactsexpire_in) keyword determines how long GitLab keeps the artifacts defined in `artifacts:paths`.
+The [`expire_in`](../yaml/index.md#artifactsexpire_in) keyword determines how long GitLab keeps the job artifacts.
 For example:

 ```yaml
 pdf: